Parsa-Ardakani/Solving-Soduko-With-nbyn-Boxes-and-nbyn-Cells/README.md

 &nbsp; &nbsp;

 ## General Description
+***Note: Some of the examples are wrong to show how the program works.
+    The software display an error, so do not forget to comment them.***

 &nbsp; &nbsp; The software can find the answer of n×n boxes with n×n cells.
 The target of the software is assigning numbers with minimum possible options.
 All information related to the functions and variable can be found below